 However, if you have any spotting or heavy bleeding when you are pregnant then you should let your doctor or midwife know.
 In some cases further tests (for example, a scan) are necessary.
 This is because bleeding can sometimes be a sign of a miscarriage.
-See separate leaflet called Miscarriage and Bleeding in Early Pregnancy for more information.
+See the separate leaflet called Miscarriage and Bleeding in Early Pregnancy for more information.
 Less commonly it can be the first symptom of an ectopic pregnancy.
 'Ectopic' refers to a pregnancy which occurs outside the womb.
-See separate leaflet called Ectopic Pregnancy for more information.
+See the separate leaflet called Ectopic Pregnancy for more information.

 What should I do when I find out that I am pregnant?

 Once your pregnancy has been confirmed by a pregnancy test then you should contact your doctor's surgery.
 They will arrange for you to see your doctor or midwife.
 Usually you will be seen by a midwife at around twelve weeks of your pregnancy.
 They will see you at your surgery, at a children's centre or at home.
 It is rare nowadays to have to go to a hospital to see a midwife.

 It is important to have a healthy lifestyle during your pregnancy.
 This includes healthy eating and taking folic acid and vitamin D supplements.
-See separate leaflet called Diet and Lifestyle during Pregnancy for more details.
+See the separate leaflet called Diet and Lifestyle during Pregnancy for more details.